-The climate risk and decisions group in the Western Water Assessment and Environment and Society program in the Institute of Behavioral Sciences works to understand how weather and climate data can aid social responses to weather and climate variability.
-We build adaptation simulation models both as a research approach and as tools useful to help decision-makers use climate and other environmental data for more effective response to changing conditions.
+The Climate Risk and Decisions Group in the Western Water Assessment works to understand how weather and climate data can aid social responses to weather and climate variability.
+We build adaptation simulation models both as a research approach and as tools to help decision-makers use climate and other environmental data for more effective response to changing conditions.

 What We Do: Climate Adaptation Decision Research

 Risk and decision analysis is a mostly normative set of methods for making choices under uncertainty.
 We apply decision analysis as a research tool by giving more weight to studying the decision context and structure at the front end, and post-hoc, forensic decision analysis at the back end, as illustrated here, to test theories and research hypotheses.
 Our approach aims to create realistic decision models that can be simulated under historical and projected conditions, subjected to extensive sensitivity analysis, and that can be used and revised by actual decision makers.
 We are developing a set of decision models aimed at understanding, and simulating, the decision process for response to climate variation among resource managers like farmers, ranchers, flood managers, and others.

 Besides gaining new insights into the process of climate adaptation, our challenge is to simulate the decision process so that researchers and managers can examine the implications of multiple factors and decisions, and thus get a feel for how sensitive choices are to uncertain conditions.
 Decision analysis as a learning tool can: